 These free services will offer you the lowest prices and supply you with multiple competing price quotes.
 You will know the best price before you visit the dealer.

-Subaru calls its safety package EyeSight Drier Assist Technology.
-It consists of pre-collision braking, lane departure warning, lane centering, and adaptive cruise control.
-This safety package is standard on three out of the five trims; on the first two trims, it's available but not standard.
-Also standard on select trims is reverse automatic braking, which prevents drivers from backing into objects by accident, as well as blind spot detection and rear cross traffic alert.
-Automatic high beams are an additional feature found on some of the Crosstreks, and they can be useful when driving in more rural areas at night.
+Subaru refers to their safety package EyeSight Drier Assist Technology.
+This includes pre-collision braking, lane departure warning, lane centering and adaptive cruise control; it's standard on three of the five trims while being available but not standard on the first two.
+Reverse automatic braking (which helps avoid backing into objects by accident), blind spot detection and rear cross traffic alert are other features available on select Crosstreks; automatic high beams may also be helpful when driving in more rural areas at night.

-Mazda has put in a lot of advanced systems into the CX-30, too.
-Every trim has adaptive cruise control, automatic high beams, driver attention alert, lane keep assist, and automatic emergency braking.
-This is actually much more impressive than what the entry-level trim of the Crosstrek can do.
-All of the CX-30 trims, with the exception of the base model, have blind spot monitoring and rear cross traffic alert.
-The higher trims have adaptive front lighting, which allows the headlights to adjust their angle to better illuminate the roads.
-Finally, the top-level trim of the Mazda has a 360-degree camera, rear automatic braking, and parking sensors in the front and rear.
+Mazda has packed the CX-30 with a host of advanced systems, such as adaptive cruise control, automatic high beams, driver attention alert, lane keep assist and automatic emergency braking - far surpassing what even the entry-level Crosstrek can offer.
+Furthermore, all trims except the base model feature blind spot monitoring and rear cross traffic alert; higher ones even feature adaptive front lighting which adjusts headlights' angle to better illuminate roads.
+Finally, Mazda's top-tier model boasts 360 degree camera along with rear automatic braking plus parking sensors front and rear.

-Determining "value" is a bit subjective, but looking at the prices of all of the trims can help people decide which model makes more sense from a financial standpoint.
-The Subaru Crosstrek starts at $22,245, and this is almost the same price as the CX-30 2.5 S, which costs $22,050.
+Determining "value" can be subjective, but looking at prices of all trims can help people decide which model offers more financial benefit.
+For instance, starting at $22,245, the Subaru Crosstrek starts almost exactly at the same price as a CX-30 2.5 S model at $22,050.